-Gore herself had once dreamed of life as a successful musician but in a world far-removed from the excessive sex, drugs and rock ‘n’ roll of the 1980s.
-Born Mary Aitcheson, Gore had grown up in Washington, D.C. in the 1960s during the era of Beatlemania and Motown and while still a sophomore in high school formed an all-girl group called the Wildcats.
+Gore herself had once dreamed of life as a successful musician but in a world far-removed from the excessive sex, drugs and rock ‘n’ roll of the eighties.
+Born Mary Aitcheson, Gore had grown up in Washington, D.C. in the sixties during the era of Beatlemania and Motown and while still a sophomore in high school formed an all-girl group called the Wildcats.
 ‘It was basically three guitars and drums and a girl who really sang well,’ she confessed to Entertainment Weekly in 1992.
-‘We practiced at my house ’cause I had the drums and whenever we had to move them, we had to borrow one girl’s convertible and it would have to not be raining.’
+‘We practiced at my house because I had the drums and whenever we had to move them, we had to borrow one girl’s convertible and it would have to not be raining.’

 To many it would seem somewhat ironic that a person who would come to advocate for censorship against artists that she considered amoral had once performed in a band whose limited set-list had consisted of covers of such artists as the Beatles and Bob Dylan, both of whom had courted their own fair share of controversy during the brief time that the Wildcats had existed.
 But Gore would not be the only concerned parent who would decide to take a stand against the corruptive influence of heavy metal and pop music.

 ‘It started because one day my seven-year-old came in and started quoting some of Madonna’s lyrics to me, wanting to know what they meant,’ Susan Baker, whose husband was the Treasury Secretary, told Newsweek.
 ‘And I was shocked.
 I knew that you had to be concerned about movies and TV but I didn’t have a clue that my seven-year-old would be exposed to inappropriate songs.’
 Along with Gore, whose husband Al was the Senator for Tennessee, Baker formed the Parents Music Resource Center in May 1985 with the participation of two other influential wives, Sally Nevius and Pam Howar.